Archive product

 Ancient Rome, Certosa Cloister in the Baths of Diocletian.
 Domenico Amici (1808-1871) inspired by real life and engraved in 1840.
 Good condition, framed.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Notable and worth mentioning are antique products in Rococo style and Louis XV.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly shaped pearl.
-These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+These were highly ornate, statement pieces designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and bulky, often using brown stains, moldings, sturdy bases, and bas-reliefs.
-These were quite distinctive products, but they also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
+An important style as well is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and solid, often using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
 Mythology and ancient times also inspired this style, with supports and legs often taking animal forms.

-The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial from the buyer’s perspective, as many forgeries circulate on the market.
+The key aspect of stylish antique furniture is originality.
+Ultimately, this is crucial from the buyer’s perspective, as the market is flooded with counterfeits.
 Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details